tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 In the end the chosen solution is to now have web page themselves subject to filtering just like all secondary resources.

 In the figure above, a user will be given the choice to go back or proceed to the web page which was blocked.
-If the user choose to proceed, web pages from the site will be temporary allowed for a limited time (currently set at 60s).
+If the user chooses to proceed, web pages from the site will be temporarily allowed for a limited time (currently set at 60 seconds).

 If the user disagree that a web page proper should be blocked (because of a false positive for example), then turning off _strict blocking_ for the site...